-The 2-year fellowship is designed to be flexible to suit the interests and professional goals of each trainee, with a focus on both clinical and research activities.
-Fellows enjoy excellent support and benefits, with a competitive salary consistent with NIH fellowship guidelines.
+The fellowship is designed to be flexible to suit each trainee's interests and professional goals, with a focus on clinical and/or research activities.
+As a fellow, you will benefit from an individualized training team, access to world renowned interdisciplinary mentors, a top-ranked scientific environment, and exceptional educational resources for professional growth.
+Fellows enjoy excellent support and benefits, with a competitive salary higher than NIH fellowship guidelines.

 About St. Jude

 St. Jude Children's Research Hospital is a premier center for research and treatment of life-threatening childhood diseases, including cancer and certain blood, genetic, and immunodeficiency disorders.
 The hospital's mission is to advance cures and means of prevention, for pediatric catastrophic diseases through research and treatment.
 St. Jude is dedicated to providing unsurpassed patient care and to advancing the health of children through biomedical research.

 Successful applicants must have a Ph.D. or Psy.D. in clinical, counseling, or school psychology from a regionally accredited institution of higher education (APA- or CPA-accredited preferred) and completed a doctoral internship meeting APPIC standards (APA- or CPA-accredited preferred).

 Applications are due December 1, 2023.
 The following information should be submitted directly to the Director of Clinical Training (Kendra Parris, Ph.D.; firstname.lastname@example.org):

 - Curriculum vitae (CV)

 - Three letters of recommendation, including one from the internship director

 - Statement from graduate program training director verifying the date doctoral degree requirements will be met

 St. Jude is a recognized APPIC member (www.appic.org).
 We will be participating in the Common Hold Date.